MicrosoftDocs/SupportArticles-docs/support/windows-client/application-management/managing-teams-chat-icon-windows-11.md

 - **2 – Hide**: The Chat icon doesn’t appear by default.
 You can show or hide it in Settings.
 - **3 – Disabled**: The Chat icon doesn’t appear on the taskbar.
 Settings are not available to show or hide the icon.

-## Removing the Chat Icon using Intune – Settings Catalog
+## Removing the Chat icon using Intune – Settings Catalog

-To remove the Chat Icon using Intune – Settings Catalog, do the following steps:
+To remove the Chat icon using Intune – Settings Catalog, do the following steps:

 1. Create a new Configuration Policy.
 1. Search for Experience.